RISCV-MYTH-WORKSHOP/risc-v-myth-workshop-august-mukuljava/README.md

 - Easy for staging without use of Flip Flops i.e they are already implied from the context.
 - Easy debugging and automated clock gating signal is very useful.

 This day the most difficult day as it invloved all the basic concepts which would be used in the next two days for building thr RISC-V core.
 So understanding the concepts was paramount.
 It took a lot of time infact the whole day but it was necessary.
-We started off with a very simple logic of OR logic, mux, counter, fibonacci series etc and ended on two important designs which are combinational and sequential calculator.
+We started off with a very simple logic of OR logic, mux, counter, fibonacci series etc and ended on three important designs which are combinational and sequential calculator and cycle calculator.

 # Labs